 Before considering his results, let’s get theoretical for a moment.
 Intuitively, shorter segment lengths are more responsive to changing network conditions, which should improve throughput.
 On the other hand, shorter segments also require more communication between the player and the server to access the segments, which slows throughput.
 How did this theory play out in the practice?

 As you can see in Figure 2, Stefan found a dramatic throughput difference depending upon whether the server connection was persistent or non-persistent.
 Specifically, if the connection was persistent, the optimum segment size was 2-3 seconds.
-If the connection was non-persistent, these smaller segment sizes were very inefficient, and performance peaked at a segment length of six second.
+If the connection was non-persistent, these smaller segment sizes were very inefficient, and performance peaked at a segment length of six-seconds.

 Figure 2.
 The impact of segment size on network throughput for persistent and non-persistent connection.